-- It can't pay the full amount shown on line 25, - The total amount owed is \$25,000 or less, and - The corporation can pay the liability in full in 24 months.
+- It can't pay the full amount shown on line 25. - The total amount owed is \$25,000 or less, and - The corporation can pay the liability in full in 24 months.

-To apply using the Online Payment Agreement Application, go to IRS.gov/OPA.
+To apply using the Online Payment Agreement Application, go to IRS.gov, click on "Tools," then click on "Online Payment Agreement."